 - ✓ Pin is variable or constant (0 to 31) that specifies the Propeller IO pin to use. - ✓ BaudMode is a string constant that specifies serial timing and configuration.
-PropBASIC will raise an error if the baud rate specified exceeds the ability of the target XIN/FREQ setting. - ✓ Variable is a variable that will store the received value.

-Note: Exercise care with pins 31 and 30 (Propeller programming port) and 29 and 28 (program EEPROM I2C port).
-Pin 31 is useful for receiving via the Propeller programming port to a terminal program.
+PropBASIC will raise an error if the baud rate specified exceeds the ability of the target XIN/FREQ setting. - ✓ Variable is a variable that will store the received value. - Note: Exercise care with pins 31 and 30 (Propeller programming port) and 29 and 28 (program EEPROM I2C port).
+Pin 31 is useful for receiving via the Propeller programming port to a terminal program. - Note: Open baud modes are not implemented at this time.